M69k65y/reusable_graphene_arguments/README.md

 # Reusable Arguments in Graphene-Django

-This repository contains code that demonstrates how to define GraphQL queries that share common arguments as explained in this post.
+This repository contains code that demonstrates how to define GraphQL queries that share common arguments as explained in [this post][reusable-args].

 ## [Pre-requisites](#pre-requisites)